Marchosias140/image-showing-Fish-greeting/README.md

-- chafa

-  chafa is the program used in order to display the image on your terminal.
+- chafa (chafa is the program used in order to display the image on your terminal, it will probably be in the official repos of your distro).